opentraffic/traffic-data-exchange-format/README.md

 # Traffic Data Exchange Format

-Binary data location referencing format for exchanging traffic speed data.
+Binary location referencing format for exchanging traffic speed data.
 This repo contains documentation of data format and a reference ProtoBuff implementation.

 Data is stored as web mercator tiles.
 Segments with start node inside tile are included.